mrblue223/IDS-Intrusion-Detection-System-/README.md

+# Network Intrusion Detection Systems (IDS) Project

-# Intrusion Detection System (IDS) with Electron GUI
+This repository contains two distinct Intrusion Detection System (IDS) implementations:

-This project provides a simple Intrusion Detection System (IDS) written in C, coupled with a modern graphical user interface (GUI) built using Electron, HTML, CSS, and JavaScript.
-The IDS monitors network traffic for suspicious patterns based on predefined and custom threat signatures, logging alerts and displaying them in real-time within the GUI.
+    A C-based IDS backend with an Electron-based Graphical User Interface (GUI).

+    A standalone Python-based IDS.

+Both systems are designed to monitor network traffic for suspicious activities, log alerts, and provide insights into potential threats.
+Project Overview

+This project showcases two different approaches to building an IDS:

+    C IDS with Electron GUI: A high-performance, low-level IDS written in C that leverages libpcap for direct network packet capture.
+It communicates with a modern desktop GUI built with Electron, allowing users to monitor live alerts, manage threat signatures, and check IDS status through an intuitive interface.
+This setup focuses on performance and a rich user experience.

+    Python IDS: A more accessible and extensible IDS implemented purely in Python using Scapy for packet handling and scikit-learn for machine learning-driven anomaly detection.
+This version is ideal for prototyping, research, and environments where Python's ecosystem is preferred.

+## Important Note: These are two separate IDS implementations.
+The Electron GUI is designed to interact specifically with the C IDS backend.
+The Python IDS runs as a standalone command-line application.
 Features
+Shared IDS Capabilities (Conceptual)

-    Network Packet Sniffing: Utilizes libpcap to capture and analyze live network traffic.
+    Network Packet Sniffing: Both IDSs capture live network traffic.

-    Threat Detection: Identifies various network attacks (e.g., SYN Flood, Port Scans, ICMP Flood, XMAS/FIN/NULL Scans, RST Flood) based on a set of customizable signatures.
+    Threat Detection: Identify suspicious patterns.

+    Logging: Record detected alerts.

+## C IDS Specific Features (with Electron GUI)

+    High Performance: C-based backend for efficient packet processing.

-    Configurable Parameters: Easily adjust detection thresholds, logging options, and network interface via config.json.
+    Configurable Parameters: Adjustable detection thresholds, logging options, and network interface via config.json.

-    Customizable Threat Signatures: Upload new or modified JSON-based threat signatures directly through the GUI without recompiling the C backend.
+    Customizable Threat Signatures: Upload JSON-based threat signatures directly through the GUI.

-    Live Alerts Log: View detected alerts streamed in real-time directly in the GUI's "Live Logs" tab.
+    Live Alerts Log in GUI: View detected alerts streamed in real-time.

     IDS Status Monitoring: Check the current operational status of the C backend from the GUI.

-    Modern User Interface: An intuitive and responsive Electron-based GUI for easy interaction.
+    Modern User Interface: An intuitive and responsive Electron-based GUI.

-    Extensible C Backend: Designed with a modular structure to allow for easy addition of new detection logic.
+## Python IDS Specific Features

+    Ease of Use: Written in Python, leveraging a rich ecosystem of libraries.

+    Traffic Analysis: Maintains flow-level statistics (packet count, byte count, duration).

+    Feature Extraction: Extracts features like packet size, rates, TCP flags, and window size.

+    Signature-Based Detection: Predefined rules (as Python lambda functions) for known attack patterns.

+    Anomaly-Based Detection: Uses scikit-learn's Isolation Forest model to detect unusual traffic.

 ## Requirements

-To run this IDS, you will need:
-For the C Backend (ids_final)
+For the C IDS Backend (ids_final)

+    Operating System: Linux / macOS (due to libpcap and POSIX threads usage).

     C Compiler: GCC (GNU Compiler Collection) is recommended.

-    libpcap-dev (or equivalent): This library is essential for packet capture.
+    libpcap-dev (or equivalent): Essential for network packet sniffing.

         Debian/Ubuntu: sudo apt-get install libpcap-dev